 An important aim was to demonstrate the efficacy of the intervention under normal working practices, being delivered by the health professionals who cared for the women hospitalized for SMI.
 This objective thus influenced the study’s design.
 In the United Kingdom, women suffering from SMI in the first year post-partum can be admitted to a specialized residential mother-and-baby unit (MBU) with their infants.
 The MBU provides the mothers with inpatient treatment and supports them in caring for their infants.
 Adopting a randomized controlled trial design to deliver the intervention would not have been ideal.
 If the study were conducted in a single MBU with the same staff delivering both the standard care and intervention procedures, there was a risk of contamination between the procedures.
 Moreover, mothers receiving standard care and the intervention would be resident together on the same ward, further raising the risk of contamination.
-Conducting the study using different MBUs, with some units delivering the intervention and other delivering standard care, would avoid contamination but pose different problems.
+Conducting the study using different MBUs, with some units delivering the intervention and others delivering standard care, would avoid contamination but pose different problems that we wanted to avoid.
 The characteristics of the staff delivering the intervention could not be held constant across the intervention and standard care groups if different MBUs were used.
 In addition, MBUs differ in size, location, and the demographics of the populations served.
 For these reasons, we chose to conduct the study in a single MBU, administering the standard care and intervention procedures to different cohorts over non-overlapping blocks of time.

 A further aim was to investigate attachment security in the mothers and infants who had completed the mind-mindedness intervention.
 Attachment is usually empirically assessed in infants aged 1 to 2 years using the strange situation procedure, which assigns infants to one of four categories: secure, insecure-avoidant, insecure-resistant, and insecure-disorganized (Ainsworth, Blehar, Waters, & Wall, 1978; Main & Solomon, 1986, 1990).
 Following these mothers and infants up in the second year of life to assess attachment security provides a crucial test of the intervention’s efficacy over the longer term.
 If infants whose mothers received the mind-mindedness intervention were found to be more likely to be securely attached than infants of mothers who had received standard care for their SMI, this would provide convincing evidence for the sustained positive impact of the intervention on the mother–infant relationship.

 Assessing infant–mother attachment also enabled us to explore how maternal SMI relates to attachment security.
 A considerable body of literature has reported on relations between maternal depression and infant–mother attachment security.
-Clinical levels of maternal ante- and post-natal depression are associated with elevated rates of insecure and disorganized attachment (van IJzendoorn, Schuengel, & Bakermans-Kranenburg, 1999).
+Clinical levels of maternal ante- and post-natal depression have shown associations with elevated rates of insecure and disorganized attachment (van IJzendoorn, Schuengel, & Bakermans-Kranenburg, 1999).
 Research further suggests that the chronicity rather than the severity of depression is more influential in determining attachment security, with higher rates of insecure attachment found in children of chronically depressed mothers compared with those whose mothers were briefly or never depressed (McMahon, Barnett, Kowalenko, & Tennant, 2006).